 A child who turns five years old on or before March 1 is eligible to register for Grade 1 in that fall of that same calendar year.
 For example, this means to register for Grade 1 in September 2017, children must turn five years old on or before March 1, 2017.
 The child’s birth certificate is required and one parent’s Catholic baptismal certificate is requested to be presented at the time of registration.
 Resident Catholic students transitioning from kindergarten to Grade 1 in the same school do not need to re-register for Grade 1.
 Non-resident students need to inquire with the principal of the school to determine if they will be able to register for Grade 1 based on available room and resources.
 Parents/legal guardians of students not previously registered at any grade level should call the school for an appointment to register.

-The Calgary Catholic School District has designated boundaries for all schools.
-CCSD uses boundaries strategically to ensure optimal student populations that support viable programming across the district.
+The Calgary Catholic School District has designated attendance areas for all schools.
+CCSD uses attendance areas strategically to ensure optimal student populations that support viable programming across the district.
 It is the expectation that students will attend their designated school.
-Please be aware that school attendance boundaries can and do change to accommodate factors including changing demographic information, the opening or closing of a school, to relieve overcrowding in schools, etc.
+Please be aware that school attendance areas can and do change to accommodate factors including changing demographic information, the opening or closing of a school, to relieve overcrowding in schools, etc.

 New Students to Canada